Merge-SSE/Merge-SSE/README.md

 Repeat the last step above with multi-maps of different size.

 Use `../benchmark_plots/plot_S1C_search.py` to plot the search performance of S1C.
-You may need to change the input file names in the Python script.
-The setup time (in nanoseconds) can be found on the third line of the benchmark outputs.
+Only the experimental result on the largest instance of the experiments will be plotted.
+The setup time of all experiments will be displayed in the console.